BLACK BARN Farm

 We are the Showers family.
 Join us on our journey as we create a community based, regenerative and diverse orchard, nursery and learning space.

 what we do

 We are in the throes of establishing a biodiverse orchard, nursery and learning space.
-Fruit is seasonally available through farmers markets and pick your own at our Europa Gully site and is due to commence at our Nine Mile site in 2020.
+Fruit will be seasonally available through farmers markets and pick your own from 2021.
 We grow apples, pears and berries with some nuts, stone fruit, quince, olives, pomegranates, figs and perennial herbs and vegetables.

 We also operate a fruit tree and perennial plant nursery and run regular feasts, gatherings, workshops and other events, often in partnership with other fair food funksters.

 how we do it